astewartau/SFML-StateMachine/README.md

 ```

 ## Running states using the StateMachine
-The DemoState above has been used in an example application in ```main.cpp```, additionally provided below:
+The DemoState above has been used in an example application in [main.cpp](StateMachine/main.cpp), additionally provided below:

 ```cpp
 #include "StateMachine/StateMachine.hpp"